• Home

 • Insights into capturing community stories on film

-Feature Film: WATERMAN
+Feature film: WATERMAN

 WATERMAN is a powerful and beautifully crafted documentary that chronicles the extraordinary life of Duke Kahanamoku—the Hawaiian icon whose legacy continues to shape surfing, sport, and global ocean culture.
 As a five-time Olympic medalist, world-renowned Waterman, and ambassador of Aloha, Duke Kahanamoku transcended sport.
 He became a bridge between cultures, introducing the ancient Hawaiian art of surf riding to the world and leaving an indelible mark on Australia when he first surfed Freshwater Beach in 1914.